HomeSpan/HomeSpan/docs/Reference.md

 * `void homeSpan.setMaxConnections(uint8_t nCon)`
   * this legacy method was used to set the total number of HAP Controller Connections HomeSpan implements upon start-up to ensure there are still free sockets available for user-defined code requiring separate network resources
-  * this has been replaces by the more flexible method, `reserveSocketConnections(uint8_t nSockets)`, that allows you to simply reserve network sockets for other functions as needed - HomeSpan will then automarically determine how many sockts are left that it can use for HAP Controller Connections
+  * this has been replaces by the more flexible method, `reserveSocketConnections(uint8_t nSockets)`
+    * allows you to simply reserve network sockets for other custom code as needed
+    * HomeSpan will then automatically determine how many sockets are left that it can use for HAP Controller Connections
   * last supported version: [v1.4.2](https://github.com/HomeSpan/HomeSpan/blob/release-1.2.0/docs/Reference.md)
   * **please use** `homeSpan.reserveSocketConnections(uint8_t nSockets)` **for all new sketches**